Ravjot03/Prompt-Engineering-Techniques/README.md

 - **Few-Shot Prompt Template:** Provides a few examples to guide the model.
 - **Chat Prompt Template:** Designed for natural and engaging dialogue generation.
 - **Instruction Extractor Template:** Detailed prompts that guide the model to extract and follow instructions.

+## Output Parsing in LLM Chains
+LangChain’s output parsers provide a way to enforce specific formatting rules.
+For instance, by using a JSON-based approach, we ensure the model returns data in a structured format that can be easily parsed and validated.
+The parser handles edge cases, such as inconsistent delimiters or extra whitespace, which are common issues when dealing with free-form text.